Petz: Dogz 2 and Catz 2 (adventure games)

-Jacob Kaufman composed the soundtrack for these games.
+Petz: Dogz 2 and Petz: Catz 2 are a pair of 2007 role playing adventure games for the PlayStation 2 and Wii, in the Petz series.
+In Europe, these games are titled Dogz and Catz.
+Developed by Yuke's, the games were originally released in Japan under the names Nyanko to Mahou no Boushi (にゃんこと魔法のぼうし, lit.
+'The Kitten and the Magic Hat') and Wanko to Mahou no Boushi (わんこと魔法のぼうし, lit.
+'The Puppy and the Magic Hat') respectively.

 Gameplay

-The game is based on The Dog Island, in which the player controls a dog or cat through environments while completing tasks.
+The game is similar to The Dog Island, in which the player controls a dog or cat through environments while completing tasks.
 Before the game starts, the player is asked to choose the animal's breed, gender, and finally, name, all of which have no bearing in the game itself.
 The player can walk, run, creep, and push rocks as locomotion.
 Throughout the game, the player faces a variety of hostile animals, such as snakes, gorillas, bats, and others, who will hurt the player if they tread too closely.
 When an enemy attacks, the bubble indicating their mood above their head changes.
 The player starts out at 3 HP, which is upgraded at certain points in the game up to 8; if all of them are depleted, the player has to start over from the last save point.
 The player can stun enemies by barking/meowing behind them, which can be held down for a longer effect (in the dog's case, it will turn their bark into a howl), or by throwing pebbles against them.
 Bubbles appear above friendly non-playable characters as well to indicate that they need the player's help for a task.